bruxe0000/DesignPatterns/README.md

 # SomeDesignPatterns

 ## A brief introduction
-Use the example helping me understand the pattern. :)))
+Some examples which help me understand the pattern. :smile:

 ## Prerequisite
 Assume that one should read the definition first.
 I would like recommend this blog: https://refactoring.guru/design-patterns